-- (5) The defendants may agree that for the purposes of the Contribution Assessor's determination a particular defendant should not be assumed to be liable to contribute, in which case the defendant is not to be assumed to be liable for that purpose (including for the purposes of the application in that case of the standard presumptions as to apportionment).
-This subclause does not apply in a case in which the matter was referred to the Contributions Assessor before the commencement of this clause. - (6) A Contributions Assessor's determination is to be made within: - (a) 40 business days for malignant claims, or - (b) 80 business days for non-malignant claims, after service of the plaintiff's statement of particulars on the last of the original defendants. - (7) Neither the referral of a matter for determination by a Contributions Assessor nor a determination of the matter by a Contributions Assessor prevents the defendants concerned from agreeing among themselves at any time as to the contribution that each is liable to make to the plaintiff's damages. - (8) A determination of a Contributions Assessor under this Division cannot be challenged, reviewed, quashed or called into question before any court of law or administrative review body in any proceedings.
-This subclause does not prevent the subsequent taking, or determination by the Tribunal, of a dispute between defendants as to apportionment. - (9) The Registrar is to provide each defendant with a copy of the Contribution Assessor's determination as soon as practicable after the determination is made.
+- (4) The defendants may agree that for the purposes of the Contribution Assessor's determination a particular defendant should not be assumed to be liable to contribute, in which case the defendant is not to be assumed to be liable for that purpose (including for the purposes of the application in that case of the standard presumptions as to apportionment). - (5) A Contributions Assessor's determination is to be made within: - (a) 40 business days for malignant claims, or - (b) 80 business days for non-malignant claims, after service of the plaintiff's statement of particulars on the last of the original defendants. - (6) Neither the referral of a matter for determination by a Contributions Assessor nor a determination of the matter by a Contributions Assessor prevents the defendants concerned from agreeing among themselves at any time as to the contribution that each is liable to make to the plaintiff's damages. - (7) A determination of a Contributions Assessor under this Division cannot be challenged, reviewed, quashed or called into question before any court of law or administrative review body in any proceedings.
+This subclause does not prevent the subsequent taking, or determination by the Tribunal, of a dispute between defendants as to apportionment. - (8) The Registrar is to provide each defendant with a copy of the Contribution Assessor's determination as soon as practicable after the determination is made.

-- (10) If there is a clerical mistake, or an error arising from an accidental slip or omission, in a determination of a Contributions Assessor (not being a mistake or error made before the commencement of this clause), the Contributions Assessor or another Contributions Assessor may correct the mistake or error: - (a) of the Contributions Assessor's own motion within 7 business days after the determination is made, or - (b) on the application of any defendant (made to the Contributions Assessor whose determination is in question within 7 business days after the determination is made) as soon as practicable after the application for correction is made. - (11) A defendant who applies for the correction of a mistake or error must give notice of the application to each other defendant. - (12) If a mistake or error is corrected, the Contributions Assessor is to provide the corrected determination to the Registrar and the Registrar is to provide a copy of the corrected determination to each of the defendants.
+- (9) If there is a clerical mistake, or an error arising from an accidental slip or omission, in a determination of a Contributions Assessor, the Contributions Assessor or another Contributions Assessor may correct the mistake or error: - (a) of the Contributions Assessor's own motion within 7 business days after the determination is made, or - (b) on the application of any party (made within 7 business days after the determination is made) as soon as practicable after the application for correction is made. - (10) A party who applies for the correction of a mistake or error must give notice of the application to each other party. - (11) If a mistake or error is corrected, the Contributions Assessor is to provide the corrected determination to the Registrar and the Registrar is to provide a copy of the corrected determination to each of the parties.